No9/localstorage-down/README.md

 ## Browser support

-Basically we support [any browser that has LocalStorage](http://caniuse.com/namevalue-storage), but since we also rely on an ES5 environment due to dependencies from abstract-leveldown, in practice you will need the following shims in order to work correctly on all browsers (e.g. IE 8/9):
+Basically we support [any browser that has LocalStorage](http://caniuse.com/namevalue-storage), but since we also rely on an ES5 environment due to dependencies from [abstract-leveldown](https://github.com/Level/abstract-leveldown), in practice you will need the following shims in order to work correctly on all browsers (e.g. IE 8-9, Android 2.3):

 * [typedarray](https://github.com/substack/typedarray) for binary storage
 * [es5-shim](https://github.com/es-shims/es5-shim) for just about everything